THE PLAYERS THEATRE

 The Players Theatre is home to the famous Café Wha? which has been a Greenwich Village mainstay since the 1960s.
 One of the Village's original and most famous rock clubs, it was the regular hang out for Allen Ginsberg, Abbie Hoffman, and Bob Dylan, Jimi Hendrix, Bruce Springsteen and many other performers.

-The Players Theatre is where Quentin Crisp performed An Evening with Quentin Crisp for the first time the the United States.
-His first opening night in America was on December 20, 1978; closing performance was on March 4, 1979.
+The Players Theatre is where Quentin Crisp performed An Evening with Quentin Crisp for the first time in New York City.
+Opening night was on December 20, 1978; closing performance was March 4, 1979.
+Mr. Crisp provided 81 performances during the show's run and received New York's 1979 Drama Desk Award for Outstanding Unique Theatrical Experience.

 The Players Theatre